Tejas9056/CodeClauseInternship_Heart-Disease-Prediction/README.md

+# ❤️ Heart Disease Prediction
-#📌Heart Disease Prediction — CodeClause Internship Project
+### CodeClause Machine Learning Internship – Main Project
-This project was developed as part of the CodeClause Internship Program under the domain of Machine Learning.
-The goal of this project is to build a predictive ML model that assesses a person’s risk of heart disease based on medical input parameters.
+This project focuses on predicting the likelihood of heart disease using a machine learning model based on medical input parameters.
+The goal is to assist in early diagnosis by providing a simple yet effective predictive system.

 🔥 Project Highlights
 Machine Learning model trained to predict heart disease risk